gtax-dev/gtav-glb-to-ydr/README.md

 dictionary, and a `.ycd` clip when the GLB has animation), using the gtax.dev API.
 It can also inspect a GLB or render a quick PNG preview without spending any convert quota.

+> **Prefer a point-and-click tool?** Use the browser version at
+> [gtax.dev/tools/glb-to-ydr](https://gtax.dev/tools/glb-to-ydr): no install, runs in your browser, and
+> is friendlier for one-off conversions.
+This CLI is aimed at scripting, automation, and batch jobs.

 ```
 gtav-glb-to-ydr -i model.glb                       # convert -> model.zip